At IU, what is Get Connected, and how do I use it?

 - Windows 8.x, 7, or Vista must be installed.

 Note: Computers running Vista must have the latest service packs installed, and be configured to check for and install automatic updates daily.
 The same is not required for Windows 8.x and 7 computers; Get Connected configures them to automatically download and install service packs and updates.

 - An administrator password must be set.

 - No malicious software can be present.

-- Active, up-to-date antivirus software must be installed.
+- Active, updated antivirus software must be installed.

-- Active, up-to-date antispyware software must be installed (Windows Vista and higher).
+- Active, updated antispyware software must be installed.

 - Firewall software must be installed and active.